History Files

 2012

-A coalition of forces from Chad, the Democratic Republic of Congo, Cameroon, and Gabon send forces into the Central African Republic (CAR) to help the government halt a drive by rebel troops from 'Union for the Democratic Forces for Unity' (UFDR).
+A coalition of forces from Chad, Democratic Republic of the Congo, Cameroon, and Gabon send forces into Central African Republic (CAR) to help the government halt a drive by rebel troops from 'Union for the Democratic Forces for Unity' (UFDR).
 The attempt fails so much so that the CAR president is forced to flee and the rebels take control of the presidency.

 2013